NextGenCMB/delensalot/docs/source/config/data.rst

 At the end, you will understand the structure of the data file, adapt it to your liking, and create your very own to read in your data.

-D.lensalot uses a single T,E, and B map to perform lensing reconstruction.
+delensalot uses a single T,E, and B map to perform lensing reconstruction.
 These can be simulated maps, or real data.
 They can come both, in spherical harmonics, or pixel space.
 We assume the data to be in `HealPix`_-format.